richard-sebos/sebostechnology/_posts/2025-06-15-SSH-Polices.md

 excerpt: "Hardening your SSH server doesn't have to be complicated.
 Learn how to use modular policy files with OpenSSH to simplify configuration, improve security, and streamline management."
 toc: true
 ---
+## Introduction

+When it comes to securing SSH, there are plenty of guides and videos focusing on the "first 10 things to change" in your SSH setup.
+However, this article goes beyond that.
+We focus on how to group SSH settings into modular, reusable security policy files—providing a flexible and maintainable way to secure your SSH server.
+By organizing configuration options into purpose-built files, you can enforce security best practices, mitigate known vulnerabilities, and maintain clarity across your server fleet.

+---

 ## Table of Contents